Philip van Dijk (footballer)

 Philip van Dijk (9 August 1885 – 10 April 1937) was a Dutch footballer.

 International career

 He was part of the Netherlands national football team, playing 1 match on 16 October 1910 against Germany.

+Personal life

-In later life he became a physician.
+In later life he became a physician and worked for the Dutch army.
+He had been married to Martha Cool and Gerda Bastiaanse and passed away in Arnhem, in 1937.